earaujoassis/vanilla-slider/bower_components/vanilla-slider/README.md

 # Vanilla Slider

-> A plain and simple vanilla JavaScript slider (images only).
+> A plain and simple vanilla JavaScript slider.

 ## Usage